 Animal studies have shown that exposure to specific environmental toxins can lead to the development of endometriosis .
 This is yet to be proven in humans.

-There is some evidence which suggests the condition can be passed down through families .
+There is some evidence that suggests the condition can be passed down through families .
 Some ethnic groups are more susceptible to endometriosis but the reasons for this are still unclear.

 There is a suggestion that the body’s immune system could be a cause of endometriosis.
 Some studies show that women who have the condition have a reduced defence against other conditions .